 The stories told by participants were ones of enduring persistence, which incorporated a range of motivations and rationales.
 Each of the narratives and responses were analysed utilizing a line-by-line coding technique to unpack the commonalities and the differences.
 The result is a capabilities framework which is underpinned by 8 key capabilities and a further 6 conversion factors, as follows:

 However, lists or tables do not do justice to the stories and narratives that, in combination, underpinned the development of the ultimate findings.
 To explain how this list emerged from the data, a series of short overviews of each stage of the process has been developed which can be downloaded in full here or according to each of the key sections.
 The document is designed for readers to dip in and out of, but equally seeks to ground the findings not only within the relevant theories (Capabilities Approach: Sen and Capital Theory: Bourdieu) but also in relation to the experiences of the students themselves.
-Each of the links below takes you to another section of the document which you can either read on screen or download as a pdf – we welcome all comments and feedback on the document and the findings – all comments will be treated in confidence.
+Each of the links below takes you to another section of the document which you can either read on screen or download as a pdf.

 Sections of the Capabilities Document: